Authored by the expert who managed and guided the team behind the Italy Property Pack

 Is it a good time to buy a rental property in Rome in 2026?

-As of early 2026, buying a rental property in Rome can be a good decision if you choose the right unit type and neighborhood, particularly smaller energy-efficient apartments in well-connected semi-central areas with strong tenant demand.
+As of early 2026, buying a rental property in Rome can make sense, but only if you focus on the right property type and neighborhood rather than buying anywhere in the city.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Rome.